 There are specific antiviral drugs that fight against the flu in your body and come in three forms: pills, liquid or a powder that you inhale.
 You must have a prescription for antiviral drugs as they are not available over-the-counter.
 Antivirals are different from antibiotics because they fight viruses, not bacteria.
 Unlike antibiotics, antiviral drugs do not destroy their target; instead, they prevent it from developing so, for example, they prevent the flu virus from multiplying and spreading throughout your body.

 Some people are at high-risk for complications from the flu.
-For example, people 65 and older, American Indians and Alaska Natives, children under five (especially under two), and those with medical conditions such as asthma, sickle cell disease, and COPD have a high-risk of flu complications.
+For example, people 65 and older, American Indians and Alaska Natives, children under five (especially under two), and those with medical conditions such as asthma, sickle cell disease, and chronic obstructive pulmonary disease (COPD) have a high-risk of flu complications.
 Treatment with an antiviral drug can mean the difference between having a relatively mild illness and a very serious one that could result in a hospital stay – or worse.

 Studies show flu antiviral drugs work best when started within two days of getting sick, so the best course of action is to see your medical provider as soon as you suspect you are coming down with the flu.
 Most people can tell rather quickly that it isn’t just a cold, as they tend to feel extremely ill right away, and a high fever develops which is not typical of the common cold.
 If you miss that two-day window, it is still helpful to start taking antiviral flu medications later, especially for someone with an underlying health condition or is already extremely ill from the flu.